spcameron/press/README.md

 It builds a site from:

-- a `content/` directory of Markdown posts with frontmatter
+- a `content/` directory of Markdown content (posts and standalone pages)
 - a set of templ renderers
-- a conventional blog structure
+- a small, explicit site model (home, blog, and static pages)

 and produces a fully static HTML output.